 Lonely Planet publishes two useful guidebooks for the Trans-Siberian Railway, and both have been updated in the last year.
 Their classic Lonely Planet Russia Guidebook is 720 pages and covers the entire country, while the Lonely Planet Trans-Siberian Railway only covers destinations along the Trans-Siberian route, and is therefore only 416 pages.
 I used both while planning my trip, but chose to carry the larger book with me on the trip.

 Do you have questions about solo travel on the Trans-Siberian Railway?
-Let me know in the comments and I’ll be happy to reply!
+Check out my post about planning a Trans-Siberian Railway trip, and let me know in the comments if you still have any questions!

 If you want to experience some authentic Eastern European travel without the hassle of obtaining a Russian visa, consider visiting Belarus, which has just opened its borders for up to thirty days of visa free travel (for travelers from many countries), or Ukraine, where you can explore the Chernobyl Nuclear Exclusion Zone on an overnight excursion.